tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 --------

+.. scalar model

+  main features are power, center frequency and bandwidth -> it models attenuation -> it uses all these to calculate a SNIR -> which is used by the error model to calculate BER and PER other features are preambleDuration, bitrate, etc. Sometimes these are set in the transmitter (ApskRadio) but other technologies these are set automatically (Wifi) you just specify a channelNumber and an opMode
+  It has a boxcar signal shape in frequency and time This has high performance and its good for interference if the spectrums are the same (same Wifi channel) And if they dont overlap at all then the transmissions are independent

+  There are scalar versions of the following wireless technologies in INET: IEEE 802.11, IEEE 802.15.4, and Apsk Radio.
+  Each have a radio module and a corresponding radio medium module.

 ..
 The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth.
 It models attenuation, so that the signal power decreases with distance from the transmitter.

 **V2** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth; it models attenuation.
 It uses these to calculate a signal-to-noise-interference ratio (SNIR) at reception.
 The SNIR can be used by error models to calculate bit error rate and packet error rate of receptions.